nicholasmello/arcade-builder/README.md

 the stand-alone option
 `./builder setup BOARDNAME stand-alone`

+A directory to build in can be specified with the environment variable BUILD_DIR
+`BUILD_DIR="a/path" ./builder build BOARDNAME`

 ## Project Structure
 ### package
 This folder contains additional packages not found in buildroot that are to be